Brooks Koepka: Personal life

 Koepka's younger brother, Chase, is also a professional golfer.
 The two brothers played as partners in the 2019 Zurich Classic of New Orleans on the PGA Tour, the only Tour event using a team format.
 His great uncle is Major League Baseball player Dick Groat.

 Koepka was previously in a relationship with professional soccer player Becky Edwards.
 On April 1, 2021, Koepka announced his engagement to actress Jena Sims.
 They were married on June 4, 2022, in the Turks and Caicos.
-In May 2023, Koepka and Sims announced they were expecting their first child together, a son.
+They have a son, born in 2023.

-Koepka appeared in Episode 2 of the sports documentary series Full Swing, which premiered on Netflix on February 15, 2023.
+Koepka appeared in the sports documentary series Full Swing, which premiered on Netflix in February 2023.